-INCLUSION What do we want to achieve?
+INCLUSION AND ATTENDANCE What do we want to achieve?
 How will we achieve this?
 How will we know we are successful?
 Who is responsible?
-Ensure that the health, safety, and welfare of all our children are of paramount importance to all the adults who work in our schools Provide a safe environment for children to learn in Work in partnership with parents/carers to build a commitment to the principles of safeguarding all our children Promote healthy, active lifestyles in education settings including healthy eating, participation in sport and social activities to enable pupils to live healthily and develop resilience Develop resource provisions in mainstream schools to build upon the sense of a continuum of provision and ensure that needs are met locally Protect the rights of children regardless of age, gender, race, culture, background or disability Create education settings where children and young people do not experience exploitative behaviour racism sexual abuse Delivery of support including supervision, training and group support to education settings Continued training, oversight and development of the established Southampton ELSA (Emotional Literacy Support Assistant) initiative within Southampton settings Appointment of a link governor in all schools for inclusion to drive forward innovative approaches Embed the principles of the Southampton Inclusion Charter in all education settings Adverse childhood experience training for all front-line staff The offer available to CYP and their families is publicised to ensure awareness and take up Development and implementation of ordinarily available provision tool in mainstream settings for children and young people with additional needs Ensure that we support, guide and challenge schools and school leaders to encourage inclusive practice where required Campaign strongly for pupils to have access to full time provision Ensure families have access to quality assured alternative provision Annual monitoring and reporting of school exclusions, attendance, PRU placements, out of county SEND placements Increased number of children whose needs are being met in mainstream resourced provisions More children with SEND are educated in Southampton schools - reducing out of county independent placements Half termly update from virtual school headteacher on care experienced children and young people Improved outcomes for care experienced, CIN and CP children and young people Reduced tribunal activity Improved outcomes for children and young people.
-Increased diversity in schools Increased diversity in schools Increased number of schools of sanctuary Reduction in permanent exclusions Reduction in school suspensions Reduction in absence Reduction of pupils on reduced timetables Increased schools take up of ACE's and trauma informed practice Increase take up of entitled services such as FSM and funded early years provision for eligible two year olds Staff in all education settings SCC education team External providers and partners
+Drive and celebrate equality of opportunity through a proactive approach to promoting social mobility and inclusion.
+Continue to support improvements to the choices, learning experience, and outcomes for pupils impacted by disadvantage.
+Ensure that the health, safety, and welfare of all our children are of paramount importance to all the adults who work in our schools.
+Provide a safe environment for children to learn in.
+Work in partnership with parents/ carers to build a commitment to the principles of safeguarding all our children.
+Reduce persistent and severe absences (latter is new definition category) to support and safeguard children and young people.
+Work together to improve attendance - this is everyone's business.
+Ensure joint working with virtual school/children's social care and other statutory safeguarding partners.
+Promote healthy, active lifestyles in education settings including healthy eating, participation in sport and social activities to enable pupils to live healthily and develop resilience.
+Develop resource provisions in mainstream schools to build upon the sense of a continuum of provision and ensure that needs are met locally.
+Protect the rights of children regardless of age, gender, race, culture, background or disability.
+Create education settings where children and young people do not experience exploitative behaviour, racism, sexual abuse, or other forms of prejudice.
+Ensure children and young people have a range of opportunities to participate and are enabled to do so.
+Children and their families are aware and supported to know their entilements Delivery of support including supervision, training and group support to education settings.
+Continued training, oversight and development of the established Southampton ELSA (Emotional Literacy Support Assistant) initiative within Southampton settings.
+Appointment of a link governor in all schools for inclusion to drive forward innovative approaches.
+Embed the principles of the Southampton Inclusion Charter in all education settings.
+Adverse Childhood Experience training for all front-line staff.
+Prevent patterns of absence from developing by promoting good attendance.
+Target, support and safeguard persistent (< 90%) and severe (< 50%) absentees.
+Work with families to remove barriers to attendance in all educational settings.
+The offer available to CYP and their families is publicised to ensure awareness and take up.
+Development and implementation of Ordinarily Available Provision Tool in mainstream settings for children and young people with additional needs.
+Ensure that we support, guide and challenge schools and school leaders to encourage inclusive practice where required.
+Campaign strongly for pupils to have access to full time provision.
+Ensure families have access to quality assured alternative provision.
+Annual monitoring and reporting of school exclusions, attendance, PRU placements, out of county SEND placements.
+Increased number of children whose needs are being met in mainstream resourced provisions.
+More children with SEND are educated in Southampton schools - reducing out of county independent placements.
+Half termly update from Virtual School Headteacher on care experienced children and young people.
+Improved outcomes for care experienced, CIN and CP children and young people.
+Reduced tribunal activity.
+Improved outcomes for children with SEND and care experienced children and young people.
+Increased diversity in schools.
+Increased number of Schools of Sanctuary.
+Reduction in permanent exclusions.
+Reduction in absence.
+Reduction of pupils on reduced timetables.
+Increase take up of entitled services such as FSM and funded early years provision for eligible 2 year olds.
+Staff in all education settings SCC Education Team External providers and partners